 - High security standards and least hacked under the most adopted CMS systems

 - Large array of maintained, stable and reliable modules which allows to add a variety of features

 - Very robust with high degree of flexibility in modeling data, content types, views, and taxonomies

 - Durability and flexibility to connect headless front-ends through APIs: Drupal is a CMS which has a multi-year time span.
 When the design of the website becomes outdated, it is possible to just replace the front-end, while leaving the CMS/ back-end in place.

 - Longer learning curve compared to WordPress for inexperienced CMS users

 - Initial hosting set-up and architecture needs to be set-up by a Drupal expert and is more time consuming compared to other CMS systems

-As pointed out by Dries Buytaert, founder and project lead of Drupal, Drupal 8 will be end-of-life in November 2021, and Drupal 7 will be end-of-life in November 2022.
+As pointed out by Dries Buytaert, founder and project lead of Drupal, Drupal 8 has reached end-of-life in November 2021, and Drupal 7 reached end-of-life in November 2022.

 What Are The Options For Drupal Migrations In The Next Three Years?

 If Your Website Is Drupal 7